Jaye P. Morgan: Career

 In 1961, Morgan was cast as Sally Dwight in the episode "Money and the Minister" of the CBS anthology series, General Electric Theater, hosted by Ronald Reagan.
-In 1962, she played Patty Maxwell in "Patti's Tune" of the CBS military sitcom/drama Hennesey, starring Jackie Cooper.
+In 1962, she played Patty Maxwell in "Patti's Tune" of the CBS military sitcom-drama Hennesey, starring Jackie Cooper.
 That same year, she was cast as Kitty Flanders in "That's Showbiz" on NBC's The Joey Bishop Show.
 In 1964, she portrayed the character Ruth Evans in the episode "Sunday Father" of the NBC medical drama The Eleventh Hour.

-Although Morgan continued to spend considerable time in the 1960s and 1970s performing in nightclubs, she made additional appearances on television as well as in films.
-In 1964, she guest-starred on CBS's My Three Sons as Susan Duvall in the episode "Second Chorus” and in 1966 “A Falling Star", playing the fading singer Claudia Farrell.
+Although Morgan continued to spend considerable time in the 1960s and 1970s performing in nightclubs, she also continued to make additional appearances on television as well as in films.
+In 1964, she guest-starred on CBS's My Three Sons as Susan Duvall in the episode "Second Chorus" and in 1966 "A Falling Star", playing the fading singer Claudia Farrell.
 Later, in 1973, Morgan played herself in the episode "The Songwriter" of the sitcom The Odd Couple.
 That year she also appeared as Magda Valentine in the film The All-American Boy.
-She performed the theme song, "Coming into My Own," of the short-lived NBC situation comedy Fay, starring Lee Grant, which aired in 1975–1976.
+She performed the theme song, "Coming into My Own", of the short-lived NBC situation comedy Fay, starring Lee Grant, which aired from 1975 to 1976.

 In 1978, Morgan guest-starred on The Muppet Show and sang "That Old Black Magic" as a duet with Dr. Teeth.
-Morgan made numerous appearances on The Tonight Show Starring Johnny Carson during this period, and in the 1980s and into the early 1990s she performed again on the big screen, working in supportive roles in films such as Loose Shoes (1980), Night Patrol (1984), and Home Alone 2: Lost in New York (1992).
+Morgan made numerous appearances on The Tonight Show Starring Johnny Carson during this period, and in the 1980s and into the early 1990s she performed again in movies, working in supportive roles in films such as Loose Shoes (1980), Night Patrol (1984), and Home Alone 2: Lost in New York (1992).

 Game show panelist

-One of Morgan's first appearances as a game show panelist was on the 1970 pilot for "The Honeymoon Game" (a then re-working of earlier pilots for The Joker's Wild).
-She represented the category of Music on the show, asking questions to the contestants in that category.
+One of Morgan's first appearances as a game show panelist was on the 1970 pilot for "The Honeymoon Game" (a re-working of earlier pilots for The Joker's Wild).
+She represented the category of Music on the show, asking questions of the contestants in that category.

 From 1976 to 1978, Morgan was a regular panelist on The Gong Show, in which she achieved notoriety for flashing her breasts while on live camera during a Gene, Gene, the Dancing Machine performance.
 NBC banned her from the program for the flashing incident.
-The 1980 "behind-the-scenes" The Gong Show Movie features the breast-flashing footage.

-Morgan also appeared on the Playboy Channel game show Everything Goes, and with her former Gong Show partner Jamie Farr on Hollywood Squares Game Show Week II in 2004.

 Morgan appeared as herself in Confessions of a Dangerous Mind, a 2003 semi-biographical film about the life of Chuck Barris, creator of The Gong Show, The Dating Game, and The Newlywed Game.

-She also appeared on Rhyme and Reason, Match Game, and Make Me Laugh.
+Personal life and death

+Morgan was married three times.
+She was married briefly to Michael Baiano from 1954 to 1955; then to Chuck Kelly, and lastly to Artie Kane, a musician.
+She had one son, who died in 2020.
+Morgan died from injuries sustained in a fall at a hospital in Longview, Washington, on August 24, 2026, at the age of 94.